tokio-rs/tracing/README.md

 }
 ```

-Finally, we can run the function that prints out the tracing message while it's being run
+Afterward, we just need to use this subscriber by attaching it to the tracer.
+We can run the function that prints out the tracing message while it's being run

 ```rust
 fn main() {